matthew-tfs/mjcb.io/content/about.md

 ## Cookie and Privacy Policy ##

-There are third-party cookies used on this website, and that is only for Google Analytics.
-This is used entirely for reporting purposes and those cookies are not used in any other way.
+There are no third-party cookies used on this website.
+[Simple Analytics](https://www.simpleanalytics.com/) is being used on this website, and there are no cookies required for that platform to function.
 Blocking cookies will not cause any issues or affect the functionality of this website.

 Click [here](/cookie-policy/) to view the complete Cookie Policy for this website.